ihreapotheken/IA-SDK-iOS/docs/IAOverTheCounter.md

 ## IAProductSearchScreen

-* `IAProductSearchScreen` is the primary component exposed by the `IAOverTheCounter` module.
+* `IAProductSearchScreen` handles searching, filtering, and displaying detailed product information, all in one seamless flow.
-* It handles searching, filtering, and displaying detailed product information, all in one seamless flow.
+* It is exposed by `IACore` module but you have to register `.overTheCounter` to use it.
-* Allow users to send inquiries to pharmacies about the product.
+* Allows users to send inquiries to pharmacies about the product.
 * It uses pharmacy identifier from prerequisites flow.

 ### Example